 Held every night on the stage of the Grand Palace Hall, it is the series that brings together, every two years, the largest audience with the top ensembles of the international classical music world.

-Three great London orchestras, two German ensembles (Rundfunk-Sinfonieorchester Berlin and Münchner Philharmoniker), La Scala and Santa Cecilia from Italy, Concertgebouw from Amsterdam – which will end the Festival according to the tradition respected for many years, along with famous orchestras from France, Russia, and Switzerland, present a marathon of diverse and complex programs that highlight better than ever the music of George Enescu and the rarely performed masterpieces of the 20th century.
+Three great London orchestras, two German ensembles (Rundfunk-Sinfonieorchester Berlin and Münchner Philharmoniker), La Scala and Santa Cecilia from Italy, Concertgebouw from Amsterdam – which will end the Festival according to the tradition respected for many years, along with famous orchestras from France, Switzerland, or Hungary present a marathon of diverse and complex programs that highlight better than ever the music of George Enescu and the rarely performed masterpieces of the 20th century.

-Continuing the Festival's tradition of staging first auditions, the George Enescu Philharmonic Orchestra performs Die tote Stadt (The Dead City) by Korngold in concert version, and the National Radio Orchestra presents the opera Der Zwerg (The Dwarf) by Alexander von Zemlinsky on the Grand Palace Hall stage.
+Continuing the Festival's tradition of staging first auditions, the George Enescu Philharmonic Orchestra performs Die tote Stadt (The Dead City) by Korngold in concert version, and the Romanian National Radio Orchestra presents the opera Der Zwerg (The Dwarf) by Alexander von Zemlinsky on the Grand Palace Hall stage.

-The line-up of the Series announces several must-see appearances and collaborations: conductors such as Sir Simon Rattle, Paavo Järvi, Valery Gergiev, Cristian Macelaru, Daniele Gatti or José Cura – who dedicated a Te Deum to the 25th edition of the Festival – meet with legendary musicians such as pianists Martha Argerich, Jean Yves Thibaudet, Fazil Say, Khatia Buniatishvili, violinists Hilary Hahn, Maxim Vengerov, Leonidas Kavakos, Patricia Kopatchinskaja, as well as cellists Gautier Capuçon and Daniel Müller-Schott.
+The line-up of the Series announces several must-see appearances and collaborations: conductors such as Sir Simon Rattle, Paavo Järvi, Valery Gergiev, Cristian Macelaru, Daniele Gatti or José Cura – who dedicated a Te Deum to the 25th edition of the Festival – meet with legendary musicians such as pianists Jean Yves Thibaudet, Fazil Say, Khatia Buniatishvili, violinists Hilary Hahn, Maxim Vengerov, Leonidas Kavakos, Patricia Kopatchinskaja, as well as cellists Gautier Capuçon and Daniel Müller-Schott.